altayaydemir/altay-dot-wtf/data/notes/elite-vs-exclusive.md

 Elite is an external status. \
 Exclusive can be applied anywhere.

-Exclusive instutitions are the ones who change things.
+Exclusive institutions are the ones who change the culture.
 They thrive as long as the members wish to belong.
 They are [people like us](/notes/people-like-us).

 ### References